HU-TI-DEV/TI-S2/software/git/README.md

 `git status`: Shows tracked files that have changed and new files that aren’t tracked yet.
 Additionally; `git diff``: Shows changes within files

+`git log --all --graph`: shows the commit history in the form of a graph

 `git add`: Allows to add new files to the staging area; can be new files or tracked files that have changed